 These hawks are incredibly secretive.
 You can see them flying high in open areas or at the edge of the forests.
 They fly swiftly and can speed through the woods to catch prey during flight.
 They usually feed on songbirds.

 Occasionally, you can also see them near the feeder while feeding on smaller birds.
 However, if you have a problem with these hawks, remove the feeder for a while.

 5. Cooper’s Hawk

 You can usually find Cooper's hawk in Georgia during the winters.
-But they are pretty common woodland hawks as compared to previously mentioned.
-Hence, they make about 4% on the sighted checklist.
+But they are pretty common woodland hawks as compared to those previously mentioned.
+Hence, they make about 4% of the sighted checklist.

 As these hawks are much similar to the Sharp-Shinned Hawks, it isn't easy to differentiate between the two.
 However, these are slightly bigger than the aforementioned.

 A male Cooper Hawk measures differently than a female.
 Here a male is about 14.6 to 15.3 inches long with bodyweight between 7.8 and 14.5 oz.
 Their wingspan is about 24.4 to 35.4 inches.